yyab/mcityCarlaChallenge.github.io/README.md

 4. Unprotected left turn

 <img src="resource/scenarios1.png" alt="drawing" width="700"/>
+Each run, only one participating team will control the VUT.
+All the environment vehicles/pedestrian are controlled by a challenge script running on the server, which is provided by the University of Michigan.
+The parameter of each scenario will be randomly sampled from its parameter space according to some given challenge level.
 The VUT will be graded based on safety, speed and smoothness when driving along the route.
+Details on scoring system will be announced soon.

 Here is an example run of the challenge.
 Click the picture to check out the video on YouTube.
 [![SampleRun](resource/videoclip.png)](https://www.youtube.com/watch?v=rw22kinHzqM)

-The challenge script is running on the server and provided by University of Michigan.
 The nominal route for the challenge can be found in the github repo.

 ## How to participate?
 ### Remote connection